Worldwide Developer Population and Demographic Study: 33rd Edition

 Every year, this report presents a record of the change and growth of the developer population.
-Through more than a decade of reporting the total number of developers worldwide, the one constant common through 27 volumes of this study is that the population of developers increases yearly at a very steady rate, though as we will see, there are a few events that may influence this steady growth.
+Through more than a decade of reporting the total number of developers worldwide, the one constant common through 33 volumes of this study is that the population of developers increases yearly at a very steady rate, though as we will see, there are a few events that may influence this steady growth.
 Ultimately, this report shows the capacity of each country to produce developers.
 Diving more deeply, we can also find a history of the development landscape.
 Over time, this report has shown the ascendance of particular technologies.
 It has also shown how technologies can fall by the wayside as developers flock to the next big thing.

 The methodology used by Evans Data Corporation to establish the size and composition of the developer population consists of several phases.
-EDC calculated the actual population figures by using results from the Global Development Survey, which was filtered with respect to specific areas of interest, cross-tabbed with the four regions — North America; Asia-Pacific (APAC); Europe, the Middle East and Africa (EMEA); and Latin America — and then combined with the current results yielded from EDC’s propriety predictive model.
+Evans Data Corporation calculated the actual population figures by using results from the Global Development Survey, which was filtered with respect to specific areas of interest, cross-tabbed with the four regions — North America; Asia-Pacific (APAC); Europe, the Middle East and Africa (EMEA); and Latin America — and then combined with the current results yielded from EDC’s propriety predictive model.

 The proprietary methodology used by Evans Data Corporation to establish the size of the developer population takes place in four fundamental phases:

-Data gathered from numerous sources and rigorously verified by team of analysts and statisticians
+Phase I - Gathering and Evaluating Secondary Data: Data gathered from numerous sources and rigorously verified by team of analysts and statisticians

-Proprietary computer simulation model ranks variables according to their predictive power—delivers country level developer population data
+Phase II - Statistical Modeling: Proprietary computer simulation model ranks variables according to their predictive power—delivers country level developer population data

-Model outputs are examined and tested
+Phase III - Analysis: Model outputs are examined and tested

-Key population and demographics statistics produced and reported
+Phase IV - Reporting: Key population and demographics statistics produced and reported